 1. RADIO infrastructure

-The situation with limiting access to equipment from China is not so obvious, because currently commercial mobile operators use such solutions on a mass scale (Fig. 2.).
+The situation with limiting access to equipment from China is not so obvious, because currently, commercial mobile operators use such solutions on a mass scale (Fig. 2.).

 There is another very interesting aspect of the analysis of 5G network suppliers, i.e. Polish suppliers like IS-Wireless.
 Changing the entire philosophy of building the CORE 5G network and changing the approach to the RAN network will allow smaller suppliers from the ICT sector with telecommunications roots to exist in the near future.
 What until recently was the domain of only a few suppliers in the world, now can be designed and produced even by small Polish companies.
-Thanks to the technique of virtual environments on standard servers, it is enough to create appropriate software that fulfils the w.g. of the 5G SA standard (Article).
+Thanks to the technique of virtual environments on standard servers, it is enough to create appropriate software that fulfills the w.g. of the 5G SA standard (Article).

 Moreover, the O-RAN standard, based on the 3GPP specification, allows the creation of a lower-order SD-RAN radio network (pico level and small cells; i.e. indoor coverage of commercial or sports spaces) in Polish companies.